wsxinxin/wsxinxin/README.md

-- 👋 Hi, I’m @wsxinxin
+- 👋 Hi,
-- 👀 I’m interested in code
+- 👀 I’m interested in code.
-- 🌱 I’m currently learning cybsec
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on code
-- 📫 How to reach me wsx#1934 (discord)
+- 📫 For you to reach me, you will have to meet me in your dreams.

 <!---
 wsxinxin/wsxinxin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.